jkominek/adcstudy/data/NOTES-mcp3008.md

-note, the keystick peak is rather arbitrary, as it depends on how hard i press the key down.
+note, the keystick peak is rather arbitrary, as it depends on how hard i press the key down, and for some reason i was trying to measure the 'average' location by eye rather than the actual peak-peaks, or even the highest peak. i should probably throw out all the keystick peak lines and stop collecting them, at this point. sigh.

 * LM324 vs MCP6L04 @ 1800ohm